SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Experiments

-This phenomenon arises from the non-unique nature of the encoder–decoder mapping, along with the fact that decoding and re-encoding are performed at every step (see Section~\ref{sec:method} for details on the decoder module).
-As a result, while the latent representation may vary, the decoded actions remain effectively invariant across time steps.
-This practical invariance in the action space underscores the reliability of our latent local stability diagnostics: even as latent states drift, the resulting control behavior remains consistent, highlighting the model's ability to stabilize behavior through structured latent dynamics.
+{This minor variation occurs because the predicted latent state $\mathbf{z}_{t+1}$ is subjected to physical boundary clipping once decoded into an action.
+However, because \methodName{} explicitly re-encodes the actually executed action at every time step ($\mathbf{z}_{t+1}' = \mathrm{Encoder}(\mathbf{a}_{t+1})$), any single-step prediction residual is immediately reset.
+This step-by-step re-encoding mechanism structurally prevents errors from accumulating over time, ensuring that open-loop 'latent drift' cannot occur.
+Consequently, the decoded actions remain highly stable and effective across time steps, safeguarding long-term control performance.} This practical invariance in the action space underscores the reliability of the latent local stability diagnostics: even as latent states drift, the resulting control behavior remains consistent, highlighting the model's ability to stabilize behavior through structured latent dynamics.

-Additionally, Appendix \ref{appendix:results_Pendulum} further examines regions of local instability, recovery, and control failures, reinforcing the framework’s stability analysis.
-Overall, this analysis shows the framework policy not only stabilizes the pendulum but does so in a manner that aligns with the primary objective of keeping it upright.
+Additionally, \ref{appendix:results_Pendulum} further examines regions of local instability, recovery, and control failures, reinforcing the framework’s stability analysis. {Specifically, this extended analysis qualitatively demonstrates the framework's robustness in detecting extreme distribution shifts and severe unmodeled disturbances, such as intermittent control loss.} Overall, this analysis shows the framework policy not only stabilizes the pendulum but does so in a manner that aligns with the primary objective of keeping it upright.
 By maintaining eigenvalues within the locally stable region and avoiding oscillatory dynamics, the system ensures stability while providing interpretable insights into how the policy achieves the desired control objectives.

 \textbf{CartPole.} The CartPole environment involves a single discrete action that moves the cart left or right to balance the pole.
-With a latent dimension of $d_h = 3$, the trained model effectively learns to stabilize the pole in the upright position, as shown in Figure~\ref{fig:cartpole}.
+With a latent dimension of $h_d = 3$, the trained model effectively learns to stabilize the pole in the upright position, as shown in Figure~\ref{fig:cartpole}.

 However, the spectral radius tends to fluctuate near the white line $\rho=1$, even over extended periods.
 This behavior can be attributed to the fact that the cart must constantly move left or right to counteract the pole's dynamics.
 These continual adjustments introduce small, persistent deviations in the latent dynamics, keeping the system near the edge of stability despite overall successful control.
 Meanwhile, the imaginary eigenvalue contours reveal a similar pattern of oscillatory behavior.
 The values consistently fluctuate between zero and nonzero, indicating persistent but bounded oscillations in the latent dynamics throughout the episode.